ankane/or-tools-ruby/README.md

   end
 end

+# create and add disjunctive constraints
 all_machines.each do |machine|
   model.add_no_overlap(machine_to_intervals[machine])
 end

+# precedences inside a job
 jobs_data.each_with_index do |job, job_id|
   (job.size - 1).times do |task_id|
     model.add(all_tasks[[job_id, task_id + 1]][:start] >= all_tasks[[job_id, task_id]][:end])